-The Board shall not require as a condition of enrollment or continuing employment, or employment or continuing employment, or enjoyment of any other right, the waiver of the right to a formal investigation and adjudication of formal complaints of sexual harassment.
+The Board shall not require as a condition of enrollment or continuing enrollment, or enjoyment of any other right, the waiver of the right to a formal investigation and adjudication of formal complaints of sexual harassment.
 The District will not require the parties to participate in an informal resolution process and will not offer such process unless a formal complaint is filed.